Back to Blog

 A crisis does not give you new ideas.
 It shows you whether the ideas you already had were good ones.
 In my case, spreading my assets across multiple countries, currencies, banks, and asset classes was not just a theoretical exercise.
 It was a structure that actually worked when things got difficult.

 If you only take one thing from this, let it be this: diversification is not just about your stock portfolio.
 Think about your currencies, your geography, your institutions, and your cash reserves.
 Build a financial life that no single event can break.
 And when the market gives you a dip, make sure you have the cash to take advantage of it.
+If you are not sure where to start, my portfolio checklist walks through the essentials, and you will want to avoid the common investing mistakes that trip people up along the way.

 Disclaimer: This article is for educational purposes only and does not constitute financial advice.
 When investing, your capital is at risk.
 You may get back less than you invested.
 Past performance is not a guarantee of future results.